Mortgage

 Personal loans for manufactured homes

 These loans come with fixed rates, and terms are usually between two and five years.
 However, personal loans typically have higher interest rates than mortgages and auto loans.
-Exact personal loan qualifications vary by lender, but most will usually review your credit score, income and other financial details.
+Exact personal loan qualifications often vary, but most lenders will usually review your credit score, income and other financial details.

 Chattel loans

-Another way to buy a manufactured home is with a chattel loan, which is like a mortgage except that it’s for high-price personal property such as boats, planes or heavy equipment (“chattel” is another word for “personal property”).
+Another way to buy a manufactured home is with a chattel loan — it’s like a mortgage, except it’s meant for high-price personal property, such as boats, planes or heavy equipment (“chattel” is another word for “personal property”).
 Chattel loans for manufactured homes are common and typically have higher interest rates than mortgages.
-The loan will be secured by your manufactured home alone so, unlike with a traditional mortgage, if you default on the loan only the home can be repossessed, not the land.
+The loan will be secured by your manufactured home alone so; as such, unlike with a traditional mortgage, if you default on the loan only the home can be repossessed — not the land.

 Manufactured homes represented about 9% of new single-family residential buildings in 2021, according to data from the US Census Bureau’s most recent Manufactured Housing Survey.
 But before you jump into any type of homeownership, it always pays to consider the pros and cons.

 Efficient construction.
-Because manufactured homes are made in factories, their construction is not affected by weather or other factors that affect site-built homes.
+Because manufactured homes are made in factories, their construction isn’t affected by weather or other factors that affect site-built homes.

 Multiple financing options.
 There are a wide range of options to help you finance a manufactured home.
-We’ve focused on options that allow you to finance both the land and the home, but it’s very possible to finance or refinance just the manufactured home itself.
+Many options allow you to finance both the land and the home, but it’s very possible to finance or refinance just the manufactured home itself.

 Higher interest rates.
 Manufactured home loans typically come with higher interest rates than other loan types.

 Social stigma.
-Manufactured housing has come a long way in recent decades, but that doesn’t mean that everyone has gotten the memo.
-You may receive negative opinions from colleagues, family or friends if you buy a manufactured home.
+Manufactured housing has come a long way in recent decades, but that doesn’t mean that everyone’s gotten the memo.
+You might receive negative opinions from colleagues, family or friends if you buy a manufactured home.

 Difficult resale.
-Manufactured homes are not easy to resell, and can pose especially expensive challenges if you want to sell only the home while keeping the land.
-It will likely cost thousands of dollars to move a manufactured home to a new site.
+Manufactured homes aren’t easy to resell, and can pose especially expensive challenges if you want to sell only the home while keeping the land.
+It’ll likely cost thousands of dollars to move a manufactured home to a new site.

 Buying a manufactured home includes a different process than purchasing traditional real estate.
-The exact method will vary by state, so contact the Manufactured Housing Association for information on regulations, permits and the process of buying a manufactured home in your state.
+The exact method will vary by state, so contact your state’s manufactured housing association for information on regulations, permits and the process of buying a manufactured home in your state.

-Here are six steps for how to buy a manufactured home and land.
+Here are six steps you’ll need to take when buying a manufactured home:

 Today's Mortgage Rates